Lenovo is already a well know producer of technology, and you're likely familiar with the brand in the laptop world.

 Thing is, it doesn't just deal in computers and in Asian markets it has a bustling smartphone business.

 It may have only recently purchased Motorola, a much more established name in the UK mobile market, but it's now looking it get its own-brand handsets onto our fair shores as well.

-Its first offering is the Lenovo K5, a budget phone that will set you back just £129 SIM-free, and from the looks of it that's a pretty good deal.
+Its first offering is the Lenovo K5, a budget phone that when it launched would set you back just £129 SIM-free, and from the looks of it that's a pretty good deal.